dmcgoldrick/HTSmetadata/README.md

 ##  -h, --help
 show this help message and exit.
 ##  -i [I]
 input a file of HTS file paths, one full bam path, line by line in a text file.
 Must be named with the convention ID.*.bam (e.g. <123>.merged.bam).
-Must have an index in the same directory.
+Must have an index in the same directory but do not list the index files in the text.
 ##  -l [L]
 group label defaults to <test>.
 ##  -t [T]